 Classes and Instruction

 Classes will be offered in a variety of ways.
 There will be in-person courses, hybrid courses (some meetings in person), and remote (some with remote meetings and others without).
-You can search the class schedule to find the types of classes you want.
+A higher proportion of classes will be in-person and we'll work to meet the needs of our graduating students.
+You'll be able to search the class schedule to find the types of classes you want starting November 15th.

 No, students cannot be required to meet outside of the times published in the class schedule.